 - Incorporation of previous crop residues, by disking or plowing well in advance of planting (4-5 weeks) helps to reduce the attractiveness of the field to ovipositing flies.
-This also includes use of organic fertilizer and manures. - Avoid, when possible, direct seeding or transplanting melons following cole crops, or lettuce fields that were lightly harvested and excessive plant residue remains in the field.
-This provides ovipositional sites for adults. - Rapid seed germination greatly reduces the risk of infestation.
-Late season planting may avoid the early season infestation of this pest. - An in-furrow spray application or transplant drench with an insecticide is a good method of control when conditions are ideal for maggot infestation.
+This also includes use of organic fertilizer and manures. - Avoid, when possible, direct seeding or transplanting melons following brassica crops, or lettuce fields that were lightly harvested and where excessive plant residue remains in the field.
+This provides ideal ovipositional sites for adults and habitat for maggots - Rapid seed germination greatly reduces the risk of infestation.
+Late season planting may avoid the infestation of this pest. - An in-furrow spray application or transplant drench with an insecticide is a good method of control when conditions are ideal for maggot infestation. - Bifenthrin (Capture LFR, Athena, generics) and other pyrethroids applied as an in-furrow spray during planting has consistently shown good levels of preventative control. - If flies are abundant during stand establishment with sprinklers, chemigation with a pyrethroid may reduce potential oviposition in germinating stands.

-- Bifenthrin (Capture LFR, Athena) applied as an infurrow sprays during planting has consistently shown good levels of preventative control. - Clothianidin (Belay), spinosad (Success, Entrust), rynaxypyr (Coragen, Durivo) and cyazypyr (Verimark) applied as in-furrow sprays during planting have shown moderate-good level of control. - Neonicotinioids (imidacloprid, thiamethoxam) applied 2-3" below the seed for aphid and whitefly control have not shown adequate performance in preventing maggots from damaging seeds. - However, neonicotinoid seed treatments with this chemistry have been shown to provide better control of maggots in melons than their soil applied counterparts.
+- Clothianidin (Belay), spinosad (Entrust), rynaxypyr (Coragen, Durivo) and cyazypyr (Verimark) applied as in-furrow sprays during planting have shown moderate-good levels of control. - Neonicotinioids (imidacloprid, thiamethoxam) applied 2-3" below the seed for aphid and whitefly control have not shown adequate performance in preventing maggots from damaging seeds. - However, neonicotinoid seed treatments with this chemistry have been shown to provide better control of maggots in melons than their soil applied counterparts.